YosysHQ/eqy/docs/source/config.rst

 --------------

 Match sections contain rules for matching net names in the gold design to net names in the gate design.
-The match section header contains an optional regex matching module names.
-The lines within the match section are only applied to modules matching that regex, or all modules if the regex is omitted.
+The match section header contains an optional pattern matching module names.
+The lines within the match section are only applied to modules matching that pattern, or all modules if the pattern is omitted.

 .. code-block:: text

-   [match axi_xbar_.*]
+   [match axi_xbar_*]
-   gate-match (.*)_ff \0
+   gate-match *_ff \0

 TBD: gold-match, gate-match, gold-nomatch, gate-nomatch